Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 To investigate the difference between MACE-H and DeepH-E3 for the prediction of twisted bilayers, we analyse the models using the response to a slightly displaced atom in Bi\textsubscript{2}Te\textsubscript{3} bilayer (see Fig.~\ref{fig: locality}a) with the response defined as the prediction difference between the perturbed and the pristine conformations.
 Since the onsite matrix blocks are more straightforward to study the message passing of MACE-H with many-body expansion, we calculate the response error of the models for the onsite matrix blocks, while the response error is defined as the block-wise MAE of the difference between the model-predicted and DFT-predicted responses.
 In Fig.~\ref{fig: locality}b, MACE-H outperforms DeepH-E3 for the shifted bilayers regardless of distance (the unperturbed configuration index is 72-0 in the dataset).
 The overall onsite response MAEs for the shifted Bi\textsubscript{2}Te\textsubscript{3} bilayer are $9.6\times10^{-2}$ and 0.13 meV for MACE-H and DeepH-E3, respectively.
 In contrast, MACE-H shows higher error compared to DeepH-E3 (Fig.~\ref{fig: locality}b), particularly for matrix blocks further away from the perturbed atom (beyond 5 \AA{}).
 The overall onsite response MAEs for the twisted Bi\textsubscript{2}Te\textsubscript{3} bilayer are 0.13 and $9.8\times10^{-2}$ meV for MACE-H and DeepH-E3, respectively.
 To exclude periodic image interaction, we constructed a $2\times2\times1$ supercell of the shifted and twisted Bi\textsubscript{2}Te\textsubscript{3} bilayer.
-For the supercells (shifted and twisted), the differences between MACE-H and DeepH-E3 are in the noise of the model as the interactions decay towards large distance from the perturbed atom (Fig.~\ref{fig: locality}e and f: $4.5\times10^{-2}$ versus $4.8\times10^{-2}$ meV for the shifted supercell and $4.14\times10^{-2}$ versus $4.47\times10^{-2}$ meV for the twisted supercell.
-Further analysis of the absolute response magnitude (Fig.~\ref{fig: locality}d) shows that the decreased response error of MACE-H for the twisted supercell beyond 10 \AA{} is a result of MACE-H attenuating faster with distance.
+For the supercells (shifted and twisted), the differences between MACE-H and DeepH-E3 are in the noise of the model as the interactions decay towards large distance from the perturbed atom (Fig.~\ref{fig: locality}e and f: $4.5\times10^{-2}$ versus $4.8\times10^{-2}$ meV for the shifted supercell and $4.14\times10^{-2}$ versus $4.47\times10^{-2}$ meV for the twisted supercell).
+Further analysis of the absolute response magnitude (Fig.~\ref{fig: locality}d) shows that the decreased response error of MACE-H for the twisted supercell beyond 10 \AA{} is a result of the MACE-H response attenuating faster with distance.
 The response magnitudes, defined as the mean absolute value of the matrix block, are $6.8\times10^{-3}$ and $1.5\times10^{-2}$ for the interlayer onsite blocks with distance beyond 10 \AA{} using MACE-H and DeepH-E3, respectively.
-In summary, MACE-H shows a tendency for locality.
-In the case of the twisted structures in the original unit cells, this leads to larger errors.
+In summary, MACE-H shows a tendency for locality, i.e., it emphasises messages at closer distance and provides an improved representation of the short-range environment around atoms and bonds.
+This comes at the cost of reducing sensitivity to subtle structural changes further away from the central atom or bond.
+In the case of the twisted structures in the original unit cells, this leads to slightly larger errors.
 For the supercells, this effect is not significant and increased locality may even be an advantage.
 The analysis for the second twisted bilayer configuration in the dataset and its $2\times2\times1$ supercell also showed the same tendency (Supplementary Figs. 9 and 10).
 Our analysis also indicates that the interlayer onsite blocks showed higher sensitivity to different models than the intralayer onsite blocks (Supplementary Note 5.2).